 Creating a Framework to Plan for the Adaptation of Transportation Infrastructure in the Era of Autonomous Vehicles

-However, as car manufacturers such as Volvo and Audi step up the designing and testing of their AV prototypes, it’s only a matter of time these cars will be on the market, sharing the road with conventional vehicles.
+It’s only a matter of time these cars will be on the market, sharing the road with conventional vehicles.
 The roads of the near future will need to support this new technology, and government agencies will need to respond by creating policy, practices and infrastructure for the eventual deployment of AVs.

 The self-driving automobile is no longer a fantasy of science fiction, it’s an exciting, new technology, one that is well on its way to becoming a reality on our roads.
 We’ve already seen a version of it - the Google car - an autonomous vehicle (AV) navigating through roads and city streets out west.

-“We hope that the findings from this research can make a compelling case for the need and benefit of infrastructure adaptation planning to embrace the AV technology" Dr. Yin said.
+“We hope that the findings from this research can make a compelling case for the need and benefit of infrastructure adaptation planning to embrace the AV technology," Dr. Yin said.